insperatum/9.66/chapters/02-pset3.md

 # Question 3: Testing and fitting the model to human data

-To make answering this question easier, it might help to add a wrapper to the model above that lets us vary the observations and parameters.
+In this question we will vary the parameters of your model, and compare its predictions to human data.
+If you like, it might help to add a wrapper to the model above that lets you reuse the same code for different observations or parameters.
 You can use the box below to do this, and check that it works by repeating the inference in 2d (you should get approximately the same posterior).

 ~~~~
-var makeModelQuery = function(pSwitch_12, pSwitch_21, pHeads_1, pHeads_2, observations) { return function() { return function() {
+var makeModelQuery = function(pSwitch_12, pSwitch_21, pHeads_1, pHeads_2, observations) { return function() {
-    // Your model code here
+    // Your model code here, using
+    // pSwitch_12, pSwitch_21, pHeads_1, pHeads_2, observations

     return coins
-}}}
+}}
 editor.put("makeModelQuery", makeModelQuery)

+// Usage example:
-var observations = ['H', 'H', 'H', 'T', 'T', 'T', 'T', 'T', 'T', 'H', 'H', 'H', 'T', 'H', 'H', 'H',
+var obss = ['H', 'H', 'H', 'T', 'T', 'T', 'T', 'T', 'T', 'H', 'H', 'H', 'T', 'H', 'H', 'H',
             'T', 'H', 'H', 'T', 'T', 'H', 'T', 'T', 'H', 'T', 'T', 'H', 'H', 'H', 'T', 'T']
-var model = makeModelQuery(0.15, 0.15, 0.3, 0.7, observations)
+var model = makeModelQuery(0.15, 0.15, 0.3, 0.7, obss)
 // Your Infer code here
 ~~~~

 **(a)** *(i)*
-Next, sample a sequence from a model with parameter settings as in Table 1 (you may also use the sequence above).
+Use 2(a) to sample a sequence of faces from a model with parameter settings in Table 1 (you may also use the sequence above, or a shorter subsequence if you were unable to complete 2d).
 We’ll call the model that uses the settings from Table 1 the "generating model", since it is the model according to which sequences were produced.
 Now use a different model — the "parsing model" — for inference (to ‘parse’ the sequence), where the switching probabilities and coin weights are different than Table 1.
 First, keep $$p_{switch}$$ of the parsing model the same as the generating model, but vary the coin weights.
 Second, keep the coin weights the same as the generating model, but vary $$p_{switch}$$ in the parsing model.
 What happens in these two scenarios?
 Describe how differences between the switching probabilities and coin weights of the generating versus parsing model affect the inferences you get, and the errors made by the model.

 ~~~~
-makeModelQuery = editor.get("makeModelQuery")
+var makeModelQuery = editor.get("makeModelQuery")
 // Your code here
 ~~~~